Our Top Contract Priorities

 Population projections indicate shortfalls of 75%

-Mineral industries must be revitalized
+Mineral industries must be revitalized for

 community economic stability